Table of Content:

 What are the 3 most important skills for a career in real estate?

 - Professional competence

 Tax Management: Expertise is crucial

 Tax consulting, on the other hand, has not seen any significant changes as a result of the pandemic.
 In tax departments, technical skills are still in the foreground and are considered almost exclusively decisive.
 No wonder, after all, seamless financial accounting and correct bookkeeping is the cornerstone of a successful company.
-Accounting, annual financial statements, tax returns and etc. are therefore basic skills that are required of applicants.
-Depending on the company, experience with international issues (IFRS, DTAs, etc.) or with a specific client focus, such as healthcare, self-employed or artists, may be required.
+Accounting, annual financial statements, tax returns, etc. are therefore basic skills that are required of applicants.
+Depending on the company, experience with international issues (IFRS, DTAs, etc.) or with a specific client focus, such as healthcare, self-employed, or artists, may be required.

 Tips for Tax Professionals: